Second cabinet of Najib Mikati: Method

 Eleven ministers were selected by Michel Aoun's Change and Reform bloc, giving him alone veto power, along with one merge minister backed by both Aoun's political party and Michel Suleiman's presidential power.
-This current lineup brings Aoun back to government leadership for the first time since 1990.
-Six ministers are from Najib Mikati's prime ministerial team.
-Six ministers come from the other parties in the March 8 Alliance, which include only two ministers each from Hezbollah and the Amal Movement, whose leader, Nabih Berri, sacrificed a Shiite allocation in order to give a portfolio for Faisal Karami, Omar Karami's son.
+This lineup brought Aoun back to government leadership for the first time since 1990.
+Six ministers were from Najib Mikati's prime ministerial team.
+Six ministers came from the other parties in the March 8 Alliance, which included only two ministers each from Hezbollah and the Amal Movement, whose leader, Nabih Berri, sacrificed a Shiite allocation in order to give a portfolio for Faisal Karami, Omar Karami's son.
 This resulted in a 7/6/5 inequality between the Sunni, Maronite, and Shiite shares in the Government for the first time since the Taif Agreement.
 Some believe that this inequality favoring the Sunnis showed no intention from Hezbollah and their allies to rule the government.
 Finally, Walid Jumblatt's share consisted of three ministers, which is no different from the former government.

 Regarding the allocation of seats according to leaders' preferences, only Aoun and Mikati benefited from the formation of the new government, due to the increase in slots that they were given.

 Composition

-Prince Talal Arslan said he would resign after not being appointed the Defense Ministry portfolio.
+Prince Talal Arslan said he would resign after being denied the Defense Ministry portfolio.
 He said that "I cannot participate in a Cabinet in which [Mikati] says that the Druze do not have a right to be assigned a key ministerial portfolio...[Mikati] is conspiring against coexistence in the country."
 He further accused Mikati of trying to ignite a conflict within March 8 by lying to the public and attempting to embarrass Hezbollah by stalling the formation of a new government.
-Security officials said that his supporters in his stronghold of Khalde blocked the highway leading to the village and fired gunshot rounds in the air to protest Mikati cabinet.
+Security officials said that his supporters in his stronghold of Khalde blocked the highway leading to the village and fired gunshot rounds in the air to protest the Mikati cabinet.

 However, the appointment of Faisal Karami was greeted with celebratory gunfire in his hometown of Tripoli.